Azure/aca-dotnet-workshop/docs/aca/08-aca-monitoring/index.md

 #### 1. Add Application Insights Instrumentation Key As a Secret

 Let's create a secret named `appinsights-key` on each Container App which contains the value of the Application Insights instrumentation key.
-Remember that we can obtain this value from Azure Portal by going to Application Insights instance we created in module 1, or we can get it from Azure CLI as we did in module 1.
+Remember that we can obtain this value from [Azure portal](https://portal.azure.com){target=_blank} by going to Application Insights instance we created in module 1, or we can get it from Azure CLI as we did in module 1.
 To create the secret use your existing PowerShell session and paste the code below:

 ```powershell
 $APPINSIGHTS_INSTRUMENTATIONKEY = "<Application Insights Key Here>"